2018 Fisher Phillips Firm OSHA Webinar Series

 Topic: Effectively Handling an OSHA Inspection: The Legal Aspects of OSHA and Citation Defense

 OSHA continues to be more aggressive about inspections and regulation enforcement.
 The number of Federal OSHA inspections resulting in penalties in excess of $100,000 has been dramatically increasing over the past several years.
 This number will continue to grow significantly when OSHA penalties increase 82% in August, 2016.
 This interactive and comprehensive presentation will offer attendees an in-depth, practical examination of the Occupational Safety and Health Act (the “Act”) and how it and the Secretary of Labor’s right to enforce the Act may potentially affect the inspected facility and the company’s business objectives.
 This webinar will take attendees through the inspection process, including pre-inspection, opening conference, walk-around inspection, document production, employee interviews, closing conference, informal conference, appeals and hearings before the OSH Review Commission.
 Attendees will be provided a step-by-step discussion of the legal and practical process implicated when OSHA arrives for an inspection, how to define the scope of the inspection, and how to effectively assert your legal rights when OSHA is being unreasonable.
 This webinar will provide attendees essential tips for what every manager should do while the inspection is being conducted and afterward to help achieve the best possible outcome.
-Finally, the webinar will examine how to assert your legal rights and know there limitation during an inspection and the relationship of OSHA inspections to other regulatory and business responsibilities as well as the ramifications that may result from the payment of citations.
+Finally, the webinar will examine how to assert your legal rights and know their limitation during an inspection and the relationship of OSHA inspections to other regulatory and business responsibilities as well as the ramifications that may result from the payment of citations.

 May 16 | 2:00 pm – 3:00 pm ET